Tarpan: Taxonomy

 The tarpan was first described by Samuel Gottlieb Gmelin in 1771; he had seen the animals in 1769 in the district of Bobrov, near Voronezh.
-In 1784 Pieter Boddaert named the species Equus ferus, referring to Gmelin's description.
+In 1784, Pieter Boddaert named the species Equus ferus, referring to Gmelin's description.
 Unaware of Boddaert's name, Otto Antonius published the name Equus gmelini in 1912, again referring to Gmelin's description.
-Since Antonius' name refers to the same description as Boddaert's it is a junior objective synonym.
-It is now thought that the domesticated horse, named Equus caballus by Carl Linnaeus in 1758, is descended from the tarpan; indeed many taxonomists consider them to belong to the same species.
+Since Antonius' name refers to the same description as Boddaert's, it is a junior objective synonym.
+The domesticated horse, named Equus caballus by Carl Linnaeus in 1758, is now thought to be descended from the tarpan; indeed, many taxonomists consider them to belong to the same species.
 By a strict application of the rules of the International Code of Zoological Nomenclature, the tarpan ought to be named E. caballus, or if considered a subspecies E. caballus ferus.
-However biologists have generally ignored the letter of the rule and used E. ferus for the tarpan to avoid confusion with the domesticated subspecies.
+Biologists have generally ignored the letter of the rule, though, and used E. ferus for the tarpan to avoid confusion with the domesticated subspecies.

-It is debated if the small, free-roaming horses seen in the Russian steppes during 18th and 19th centuries and called "tarpan" were indeed wild, never-domesticated horses, hybrids of the Przewalski's horse and local domestic animals or simply feral horses.
-Most studies have been based on only two preserved specimens and research to date has not positively linked the tarpan to Pleistocene or Holocene-era animals.
+Whether the small, free-roaming horses seen in the Russian steppes during 18th and 19th centuries and called "tarpan" were indeed wild, never-domesticated horses, hybrids of wild and local domestic animals, or feral horses is debated.
+Most studies have been based on only two preserved specimens, and research to date has not positively linked the tarpan to Pleistocene- or early Holocene-era animals.

-In 2003 the International Commission on Zoological Nomenclature "conserved the usage of 17 specific names based on wild species, which are predated by or contemporary with those based on domestic forms", confirming E. ferus for the undomesticated wild horse.
+In 2003, the International Commission on Zoological Nomenclature "conserved the usage of 17 specific names based on wild species, which are predated by or contemporary with those based on domestic forms", confirming E. ferus for the undomesticated wild horse.
 Taxonomists who consider the domestic horse a subspecies of the wild horse should use Equus ferus caballus; the name Equus caballus remains available for the domestic horse where it is considered to be a separate species.